PetrusZ/AutoBackup/README.md

 #### Usage

-1. `mkdir backup` make backup dir
+1. `mkdir backup_foo` make backup dir

-2. `backup/list.conf` use to record a file list that need to backup
+2. `backup_foo/list.conf` use to record a file list that need to backup

-3. `backup/reserve.conf` use to record a file list that won't removed by script
+3. `backup_foo/reserve.conf` use to record a file list that won't removed by script

-4. Run `backup.sh` to backup files in `backup/list.conf`
+4. Run `./backup.sh foo` to backup files in `backup_foo/list.conf`

-5. Run `restore.sh` to restore files in `backup/list.conf`
+5. Run `./restore.sh foo` to restore files in `backup_foo/list.conf`

-> NOTE: `backup.cron` use to regularly backup and upload to github

 #### License